 Through the NHGIS Data Finder, users may:

-- Filter and sort through thousands of available tables and boundary files
+- Filter and sort through thousands of available tables and GIS files

 - Select and download multiple tables and boundary files, for different geographic levels and from different years, all in one request

 NHGIS does not provide tools for data analysis, mapping, or reporting.
 Rather, NHGIS supplies data files designed for use in spreadsheet applications (e.g., Microsoft Excel), statistical software (e.g., Stata, SPSS, SAS, R), or GIS applications (e.g., Esri ArcGIS).

 Most NHGIS data files cover all areas in the United States.
 Data files for census blocks and block groups are available for individual states.

 NHGIS is one of several IPUMS data integration projects housed with the Minnesota Population Center at the Institute for Social Research & Data Innovation at the University of Minnesota.
 The NHGIS project is funded by grants from the National Science Foundation and the Eunice Kennedy Shriver National Institute of Child Health and Human Development.

 - Place and county subdivision boundaries since 1980

 - Boundaries for all standard census reporting areas since 1990